friedrice-sourcecodes/pixel6a_fix_pmosmainline/README.md

 ## Proprietary firmware

-Broadcom Wi-Fi/Bluetooth firmware, calibration data and the prebuilt `bcmdhd.ko` are not redistributed here (for now).
-Modified sources will be provided later.
+Broadcom Wi-Fi/Bluetooth firmware, calibration data and the prebuilt `bcmdhd.ko` are not redistributed here.
+Modified sources, however, are included in this repo.

 Relevant upstream work(Great thanks to M8):